MicahElliott/mrswlf/README.md

 keyboard.)

 **Note to QWERTYzens:** Mrs. Thumbo has almost no overlap with qwerty.
 If you haven't trained for Colemak, you might start from scratch and head straight to one of [Oxey's tried and true layouts][11] or choose something from [Cyanophage's visual list][1] that suits your goals.
 However, Mrs. Thumbo competes statistically with the best of them; it just hasn't been tested outside of my own slow hands.
-(Or if you want a minor change with significant improvements yet minimal changes, see QWRT at the bottom.)
+(Or if you just want a minor change to QWERTY with significant improvements yet minimal changes, see QWRT at the bottom.)

 ## Goals